 BIOL 2010 4 credits (3 lecture, 1 lab) Microbiology

 An introduction to the basic characteristics of microorganisms and their beneficial and detrimental effects on their environment, including disease, epidemiology, and pollution.
 This study includes viruses, bacteria, fungi, algae, and protozoans.
-(Prerequisite: BIOL 1101 or BIOL 1001 or consent of instructor).
-(Meets MnTC goal area 3).

 BIOL 2015 3 credits Pathophysiology